satg01/Customer-Churn-Analysis/README.md

-# Churn Dynamics in Telecom: A Closer Look At Customer's
-Behavior using SQL
+# Churn Dynamics in Telecom: A Closer Look At Customer's Behavior using SQL

 ## Overview

 Welcome to the Customer Churn Analysis project!
 In this project, we delve into customer data to analyze churn patterns and provide actionable insights to reduce customer attrition.
 Understanding why customers leave and identifying factors contributing to churn are crucial for enhancing customer retention strategies.

-📌 **Project Goals:**Churn Dynamics in Telecom: A Closer Look At Customer's Behavior using SQL **.
+📌 **Project Goals:** Churn Dynamics in Telecom: A Closer Look At Customer's Behavior using SQL.

 ## Project Highlights